 What are dental implants?

-A dental implant is just one part of a whole system that is used to replace missing or damaged teeth.
-An implant is a small titanium post that is placed in the jaw bone via a surgical procedure.
-It will act as the replacement tooth root and will help retain and support the replacement teeth, which can be a dental crown, dental bridge, or denture.
+A dental implant is just one part of a whole system that can replace missing or damaged teeth.
+An implant is a small titanium post that a dentist places in the jaw bone via a surgical procedure.
+The post will act as the replacement tooth root to retain and support the replacement teeth.
+Replacement teeth can be prosthetics such as a dental crown, dental bridge, or denture.

 How many dental implants will I need to replace my teeth?

-This solely depends on how many teeth you are missing and the location in the mouth as well as how much available bone you have.
-If you only miss one tooth, a single implant can be placed to support a dental crown.
-However, if you are missing multiple teeth, a denture or bridge will be used to replace them.
-A dental bridge will require at least two dental implants to support it, and a denture will need about four to six implants per arch to secure it.
+However, if you are missing many teeth, the dentist can use a denture or bridge to replace them.
+A dental bridge will require at least two dental implants to support it.
+A denture will need about four-to-six implants per arch to secure it.

-The dental implant post is surgically placed in the jaw bone, similar to how a tooth root sits in the bone.
+The dental implant post sits in the jaw bone, similar to how a tooth root sits in the bone.
 Here, the implant will stimulate the bone, just as a tooth root does, and prevents bone loss.
 The implants will also help the replacement teeth function similarly to natural teeth.

 What are the disadvantages of dental implants?

 Dental implants involve undergoing a surgical procedure; therefore, they have the same risks as any other surgery.
 This includes the chance of infection, pain, bleeding, or inflammation.
-They also take a while to heal and fuse with the bone.
+Your mouth also takes a while to heal and fuse with the dental implant.

-The permanent prosthetic cannot be immediately attached to the implants after surgery.
-The implants will be fully fused with the jaw bone after about three to six months.
-In the majority of cases, using dental implants to replace missing teeth will cost significantly more than a removable denture or fixed bridge.
+The dentist cannot immediately attach the permanent prosthetic to the implants after surgery.
+Your mouth and jaw bone will fully fuse with the dental implants after about three-to-six months.
+Using dental implants to replace missing teeth may cost significantly more than a removable denture as well.

 How long will my dental implants last?

-Teeth implants are made of titanium and will never suffer from decay.
-However, it is important to take care of your overall and oral health.
-If you brush at least twice a day, floss at least once a day, visit your dentist regularly, and remain in good overall health, there is no reason your implants shouldn’t last a lifetime.
+Teeth implants consist of titanium and will never suffer from decay.
+However, it is important to take care of your overall health and oral health.
+Brush at least twice a day, floss at least once a day, and visit your dentist regularly so your dental implants last a lifetime.

 How many teeth can dental implants replace?